Submission Deadline: December 3, 2018, 8:59pm Pacific Standard Time (for Fall 2019 admission)

 - The Department reviews application for admission to our graduate program once a year.
 We accept applications for fall only.

-- The online application will be available early September.
+- The online application will be available in early September.

-Initiating contact with faculty members; coursework; GRE general scores; letters of recommendation; degree of preparedness for graduate school; and your statement of purpose are all important factors in our review of your application.
+Initiating contact with faculty members; coursework; GRE general scores (optional); letters of recommendation; degree of preparedness for graduate school; and your statement of purpose are all important factors in our review of your application.